SamSpace2497/Docs/UbuntuSetup.md

 ### **Installation :**

   You can install Linux in several ways, depending on your preferences and technical expertise.
 Here are some common methods:

-   Dual Boot: This involves installing Linux alongside an existing operating system, such as Windows, allowing you to choose which one to use when you start your computer.
+   * Dual Boot

-   Live CD/USB: You can create a bootable CD or USB drive with a Linux distribution and run it directly from the media without installing it on your computer.
+   * Live CD/USB

-   Virtual Machine: Using software like VirtualBox or VMware, you can create a virtual machine on your existing operating system and install Linux within it.
+   * Virtual Machine

-   Wubi: This was a Windows-based Ubuntu installer that allowed you to install Ubuntu as a program within Windows.
-However, Wubi is no longer actively maintained.
+   * Wubi

-   Network Install: Some distributions allow you to install Linux over a network, downloading only the necessary components during the installation process.
+   * Network Install

-   Pre-Installed Systems: Some vendors offer computers with Linux pre-installed, so you don't have to install it yourself.
+   * Pre-Installed Systems

      This guide explains Ubuntu installation using USB flash drive.
 Follow the official guide to install Ubuntu : [**Install Ubuntu desktop**](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview)

  1. Download Ubuntu ISO :